marcohenriques/python-project-skeleton/docs/tools_included/makefile.md

 This will should be the first command to prepare your environment.
 It will set up several things:

-1. create a `.python-version` file, that will tell `pyenv` which python version to use.
-Behind the scenes, it will look at the python version you select during project generation (which is stored in the variable `PYTHON_VERSION` on your Makefile), and will search for the latest version available and use it (make sure to have `pyenv` up to date)
+1. create a `.python-version` file, that will tell `uv` which python version to use.
+Behind the scenes, it will look at the python version you select during project generation (which is stored in the variable `PYTHON_VERSION` on your Makefile), and will search for the latest version available and use it

-2. `poetry` will use this version and create your virtual environment on the project root (`.venv` folder), and then install the project `core`, `dev` and `test` dependencies
+2. `uv` will use this version and create your virtual environment on the project root (`.venv` folder), and then install the project dependencies

 3. if there's no git initialization in the project, it will perform a `git init`, if there is, it will be skipped